Andrew is a drama teacher with over ten years of experience. He has a teaching degree from Huddersfield University in the UK.

 Before You Start Learning Lines

-First things first.
-You want to give yourself the best chance of success right?
-If you are due to play a role on stage or have some lines to memorize for a speech or simply want to improve your memory, by far the best thing you can do is to get into a training regime some weeks or months before by:
+First things first: you want to give yourself the best chance of success, right?
+If you are due to play a role on stage, have some lines to memorize for a speech, or simply want to improve your memory, by far the best thing you can do is to get into a training regime some weeks or months before by:

 - keeping to a healthy diet.